unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 # Generic Signature with Context {#sig-context}

-Many pre-existing signature schemes do not define an explicit context string.
+Many pre-existing signature schemes do not define an explicit context label.
-This document defines a method for using context strings in existing signature functions.
+This document defines a method for using context labels in existing signature functions.

-Given a signature function S that takes a key K and message M as a sequence of octets, this section defines a signature with context function Sc.
-The signature with context function takes three arguments, K, M, and a context string C as a sequence of octets and is defined as:
+Given a signature function S that takes a key K and message M as a sequence of octets, a signature with context function Sc is defined.
+The signature with context function Sc takes three arguments, K, M, and a context label C as a sequence of octets and is defined as:

 ~~~ inline
    Sc(K, M, C) = S(K, C || M)
 ~~~

-That is, the signature is changed to accept a message that is the concatenation of the context and the message.
+That is, the signature is changed to accept a message that is the concatenation of the context label and the message.

 This scheme MUST be used with: